TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-502-error-unknown-backend-health.md

 # Unknown back-end health

 <!--/issueDescription-->
 Application Gateway continuously probes each member in the back-end pool to monitor their health status.
-You can view the health of each back-end server using the [back-end health tab](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#back-end-health) in the Azure portal.
+You can view the health of each back-end server using the [**Backend health** tab](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#back-end-health) in the Azure portal.
 Alternatively, you can check the detailed error message using Azure PowerShell, CLI, or REST API.

-When the back-end health status is not retrieved successfully from your Application Gateway, the status is shown as **Unknown**.
+When the back-end health status can't be retrieved from Application Gateway, the status appears as **Unknown**.
 <!--/issueDescription-->

 ## **Recommended Steps**